 About Miranda Perez

-Miranda Perez is a 2021 graduate of Clark Atlanta University.
-At Clark, she received a bachelor's of arts in Mass Media Arts with a concentration in print journalism.
+Miranda Perez, a distinguished alumna of Clark Atlanta University, proudly holds a Bachelor's of Arts in Mass Media Arts with a concentration in print journalism.

-Her value for education transcends into her journalism.
+Miranda's deep-rooted value for education seamlessly translates into her journalistic purpose.